- Fantastic in Gachas Manchegas or Maltagliati recipes.

 Even for the history alone it’s worth growing in any allotment or vegetable garden.

-- Also known as King Tutankhamun’s pea, blue sweet pea, chickling pea, Indian pea and white pea (Offical name is Lathyrus Sativus)
+Also known as King Tutankhamun’s pea, blue sweet pea, chickling pea, Indian pea and white pea (Official name is Lathyrus Sativus)

 - Very easy to grow in poor soil